Frankline Okoye

-Frankline Okoye Chinaecherem (born 6 May 1999) is a Nigerian footballer who plays as a centre-back for Finnish club FF Jaro.
+Frankline Okoye Chinaecherem (born 6 May 1999) is a Nigerian footballer who plays as a centre-back for Ykkösliiga club PK-35.

 Club career

 KuPS

 On the last day of the January 2018 transfer market, Okoye joined Finnish club KuPS on a three-year deal, until the end of 2020.
 Okoye played the 2018 season for KuPS' farm team, KuFu-98, who played in the Kakkonen.
 Okoye made 15 appearances for the team in the 2018 season.

 Okoye's contract with KuPS was terminated by the end of the year.

 Tammeka

 After leaving KuPS, Okoye went to Estonia and joined Tartu JK Tammeka on a trial period in the beginning of 2019.
 In February, it was reported, that Okoye wouldn't get a contract with the club.
 However, one month later, in March 2019, it was confirmed that he had signed an official deal with the club.

 19-year old Okoye quickly became a key player for the club and made 27 league appearances in the 2019 season, 20 of the from start, and scored three goals.